LBCrion/sfwbar/doc/sfwbar.rst

 -ScaleImage-color           Specify a color to repaint an image with.
 The image
                             will be painted with this color using image's alpha channel as a mask.
-The color's own alpha value can be used to tint an image.
+The color's own alpha value can be used to tint the image.
 -ScaleImage-symbolic        Render an image as a symbolic icon.
 If set to true,
                             the image will be re-colored to the gtk theme foreground color, preserving the image alpha